 In our own testing, we’ve found that showing what colors are available for a given product definitely aids conversions.
 (Even better: Interactive product images that change when users mouse over each color swatch.)

-In contrast to when we last conducted this research, this feature is now equally popular across mobile sites.
+This feature is equally popular across mobile sites.
 While interfaces of the past fared poorly against the “fat finger rule,” years of testing (and the growing number of mobile eCommerce sales) have optimized this functionality on smaller screens, too.

 3. Price Selection Within Facets